markgbeckett/jupiter_ace/centipede/README.md

 ## Disassembling Centipede

-My original plan had been to make fairly lightweight changes to the code that handled sound in the original game (effectively, changing the port numbers use for the relevant `IN` and `OUT` commands), so that it would work with the RC2014 sound card on a Minstrel 4th/ 4D.
+My original plan had been to make fairly lightweight changes to the code that handled sound in the original game (effectively, changing the port numbers used in the relevant `IN` and `OUT` commands, which I found by setting a breakpoint in EightyOne on any interactions with the Soundbox I/O ports 0xFD and 0xFF), so that it would work with the RC2014 sound card on a Minstrel 4th/ 4D.
 I did this though, in so doing, I found myself hunting for evidence of joystick support within the program.

 In an interview with the curator of the [Jupiter Ace website](https://www.jupiter-ace.co.uk/sw_centipede.html), Colin Dooley noted that the game could also be controlled by joystick.
 As the Minstrel 4D has a built-in joystick interface that is compatible with the original Boldfield joystick interface, I assumed this would work straight away and was surprised when it did not.